188th Wing Prepares for Combat Readiness Inspection

 |0

-This work, 188th Wing Prepares for Combat Readiness Inspection, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 188th Wing Prepares for Combat Readiness Inspection, by Maj.
+Jennifer Gerhardt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.